 The town had been involved in the coal mining industry for generations.
 (This region is where the industrial revolution began and textile industry was also important to this area.)
 The mining industry collapsed in the 1980's and the textile industry collapsed in the 1990's which caused a blow to the local economy.

-Despite this, the town has grown over the last 20 years and has now fused with small communities of Langley Mill, Marpool, Codnor, Loscoe and Aldercar around the sides of Heanor Hill.
+Despite this, the town has grown over the last 30 years and has now sprawled into the small communities of Langley Mill, Marpool, Codnor, Loscoe and Aldercar around the sides of Heanor Hill.

 The nearby town of Eastwood (3km away) is where DH Lawrence was born and this area is often described in his novels.